20 Slang Terms From the 1990s No One Uses Anymore

 Example: “I’m not going anywhere with that fart-knocker.”

 Someone or something seems attractive from a distance, but when you get up close for a better look, it’s a hot mess.
 Not unlike the paintings of French impressionist Claude Monet.
-For more fun with slang, know the words from the 80s that are ancient history now.

 Example: “You actually think he’s hot?
 You better look again, he’s a total Monet.”